microsoft/MixedRealityToolkit-Unity/Documentation/README_Interactable.md

 ### Creating Toggles
 Toggle or multi-step buttons can be created in the Profile using the Dimensions field.
 The idea is that each set of states can have multiple dimensions and in this case, when the Dimensions value is increased, slots for additional themes are provided for each Target in the Profile.
 This allows for a Normal Theme and a Toggled Theme to be used depending if the Interactable is toggled or not.

-Toggle or multi-step buttons can be created in the profile using the dimensions field.
-The idea is that each set of states can have multiple dimensions and in this case, when the dimensions value is increased, slots for additional themes are provided for each item in the profile.
-This allows for a normal theme and a toggled theme to be used depending if the interactable is toggled or not.

 <img src="../Documentation/Images/Interactable/Profile_toggle.png" width="450">

 With dimensions being a numeric value, the options for adding themes or steps is endless.
 An example of a multi-step button with 3 dimensions is one that controls speed.
 We may only want to have the option for 3 values, Fast (1x), Faster (2x) or Fastest (3x).
 Dimensions are used to control the text or texture of the button for each individual speed setting, using 3 different themes for each of them.
 Developers can assess the *DimensionIndex* to determine which dimension is currently active.